aszx87410/huli-blog/source/_posts/en/ctf-2022-web-js-summary.md

 He occasionally plays CTF with the justCatTheFish team, and if there are only one or two teams that solve some frontend Web questions, there is a high probability that justCatTheFish is one of them.

 The third is [strellic](https://twitter.com/Strellic_), also from dicegang.
 He has created a lot of questions and the quality is very good.
 The writeups are also very detailed.
 I learned a lot of skills and new ideas from him.
-He always combines previous skills and develops new techniques.
-He is really amazing.
+He always combines old or known technique and develops a new one.

 Of course, there are other impressive people, but I'm too lazy to introduce them one by one XD

-For example, the author of the article mentioned at the beginning [@arkark_](https://twitter.com/arkark_), [@zwad3](https://twitter.com/zwad3), who created a question that still amazes me, frequent solver [@parrot409](https://twitter.com/parrot409), and [@maple3142](https://twitter.com/maple3142), who are all very active in CTF.
+For example, the author of the article mentioned at the beginning [@arkark_](https://twitter.com/arkark_), [@zwad3](https://twitter.com/zwad3), who created a challenge that still amazes me, frequent solver [@parrot409](https://twitter.com/parrot409), and [@maple3142](https://twitter.com/maple3142), who are all very active in CTF.

 ## Summary

-After organizing, I found that I have attempted many questions (although I couldn't solve many of them), and some of the questions, although the concepts are not difficult, are quite troublesome to implement.
+After writing, I found that I have attempted many challenges (although I couldn't solve many of them), and some of the challenges, although the concepts are not difficult, are quite troublesome to implement.

-In addition, it can be seen that many questions require looking at the source code of the lib to solve.
+In addition, it can be seen that many challenges require looking at the source code of the lib to solve.
 Personally, I like this kind of question, which gives a real-world feeling.
 It's something you use every day, but you don't know how it works behind the scenes.
 CTF forces you to understand it.
-Although it has nothing to do with the web, there were also two or three questions related to Git this year, which required understanding the operation behind Git to solve.
+Although it has nothing to do with the web, there were also two or three challenges related to Git this year, which required understanding how Git works to solve.

 I learned a lot of techniques that I had no idea about before this year.
 I feel that my understanding of JS and browsers has improved a bit, but I can foresee that I will still be challenged next year, and there will be more things that I don't know.

-Finally, I would like to thank each question setter.
-It is because of these question setters who share their research through questions that others can learn these novel techniques.
-I personally think that it is harder to set a good question than to solve it.
-If you are solving a question, you know that there is an answer somewhere, and you just need to find it.
-To set a good question, you need to discover something new by yourself, which is really difficult.
-Once again, I salute every question setter.
+Finally, I would like to thank each challenge author.
+It is because of these challenge authors who share their research through challenges that others can learn these novel techniques.
+I personally think that it is harder to make a good challenge than to solve it.
+If you are solving a challenge, you know that there is an solution somewhere, and you just need to find it.
+To make a good challenge, you need to discover something new by yourself, which is really difficult.
+Once again, kudos to every challenge maker.